AlexandreChaussard/PLNTree-package/README.md

 > Typical applications involve:
 > - **Hierarchical Modeling**: investigate the relationships between taxa at different levels of the taxonomy, between levels relationships and covariates impact.
 > - **Data Augmentation**: generate synthetic samples to inflate training sets and enhance performances.
 See TaxaPLN augmentation.
-> - **Counts preprocessing**: transform counts using the LP-CLR transform to tackle the challenges of compositionality and integer constraints of count data.
+> - **Counts Preprocessing**: transform counts using the LP-CLR transform to tackle the challenges of compositionality and integer constraints of count data.

 ## 📖 Documentation and tutorials